edwardoughton/osira/README.md

 This repository provides an open source codebase to quantify the direct and indirect impacts of infrastructure cascading failure.
 For example, resulting from a cyber-attack.

-The repository name is taken from Wonder Woman where Osira was a fictional Egyptian god respected for her advanced understanding of technology, therefore providing inspiration for this codebase.
+The repository name is taken from Wonder Woman where Osira is a fictional Egyptian Goddess respected for her advanced understanding of technology.

-Indeed, infrastructure systems are groups of technologies, thus advancing our understanding can help us make better decisions, for example, in relation to risk management.
+Infrastructure systems are groups of technologies, therefore advancing our understanding in this area can help us make better decisions, for example, in relation to risk management.

 Despite infrastructure being of growing importance, there are surprisingly few open source, fully-tested, fully-documented codebases available for risk analysts to use.
-This repository therefore makes a strong contribution to the field of risk analytics.
+The contribution of this repository to the field of risk analytics is to fill this gap.

 Citation